calebjhoran/mech105matlab/README.md

 # mech105matlab
-A compilation of MATLAB functions I created during the course MECH 105 (w/ Dr. B)
+Over the course of this semester I was instructed to code several MATLAB funcitons to complete different tasks.
+This repository is a compilation of those MATLAB functions I created during MECH 105 (w/ Dr. B)

-testing adding another line of text test #2
+## Function Definitions